anthonysteel/open-ark/docs/consciousness.md

+# Thinking about Consciousness
+The purpose of this document is to elaborate on the statement made in the main README:
-The foot of the mission is the urge to preserve the existence of consciousness in the universe.
+>The foot of the mission is the urge to preserve the existence of consciousness in the universe.

 At the time of writing there is no physical theory which can predict which organizations of matter conduct conciousness and which do not.
 However, for those of us who do experience it, it seems quite special.
+Despite our limitied theoretical knowledge of it, I think it is worth talking about some aspects that are relevant to the mission.

-Because consciousness is still an open scientific question, there are many ways to approach the topic.
+Consciousness is still an open scientific question so there are many ways to approach the topic.
 I will give you my reasoning which starts internally and works externally.

-> I am as sure of anything, as I am that I am consciouss This is Descartes.
+> I am as sure of anything, as I am that I am consciouss

+This is Descartes.
 Primed with this, it stands to reason that other humans sharing a similar brain structure to me would also be conscious (though they coud not be).
 There are other animals which seem to have conscious experience,